sowmikshovon/parking_manager_app_iot/README.md

 # IoT Parking App

 A comprehensive Flutter application for parking spot management with IoT device integration via Bluetooth communication.
+Created for an academic project defence.

 ## 🚗 Features